thesephist/carlisle/README.md

 Carlisle can be easily deployed on [Vercel](https://vercel.com/guides/deploying-hugo-with-vercel).
 Check out the live demo at [carlisle.thesephist.vercel.app](https://carlisle.thesephist.vercel.app).

 To use this template, simply install [Hugo](https://gohugo.io), fork this repository, and start customizing.

+## License

+The Carlisle template is licensed under the liberal [MIT License](/LICENSE).

+Sample content within `/content/posts/` is taken from [Hugo Basic Examples](https://github.com/gohugoio/hugoBasicExample) and licensed under their independent MIT License.